dleontev/CCNA/CCNA-Chapter-Summaries/volume1/chapter23/chapter23-summary.md

 ### OSPF Passive Interfaces

-*   OSPF will no longer send or process Hello messages on an interface configured with the `passive-interface` command.
+*   OSPF will no longer send or process any Hello messages on an interface configured with the `passive-interface` command.
 *   The router will still advertise the subnet on the link in OSPF.
 *   You can configure the command per interface (`passive-interface type number`) or change the default.
 *   To change the default, use the `passive-interface default` command in router configuration mode.